cl4cnam/funcSug/README.md

-# FuncSug: Another way to structure your program
+# FuncSug: A language to express concurrent and sequential behaviors structuredly

 ![header](https://github.com/user-attachments/assets/72744a48-d5d6-4058-88ca-19d39ac5059a)